-For conducting clinical trials with investigational drugs or drugs that are not approved for intended use, the sponsor must submit an Investigational New Drug Application (INDA) to the US FDA and obtain Agency acceptance before the drug is transported or distributed across the US for use in the clinical program.
+For conducting clinical trials with an Investigational New Drug (IND) Application or drugs that are not approved for intended use, the sponsor must submit an Investigational New Drug Application (INDA) to the US FDA and obtain Agency acceptance before the drug is transported or distributed across the US for use in the clinical program.

-In case the sponsor fails to submit adequate information in the IND Application to assure product quality, safety, and scientific evidence on proposed efficacy profile, the US FDA may issue a Clinical Hold (full clinical hold or partial clinical hold) which restricts sponsors to move forward unless the issues are addressed.
-Some of the challenges in the IND filing process with the US FDA includes:
+In case the sponsor fails to submit adequate information in the Investigational New Drug Application to assure product quality, safety, and scientific evidence on the proposed efficacy profile, the US FDA may issue a Clinical Hold (full clinical hold or partial clinical hold) which restricts sponsors to move forward unless the issues are addressed.
+Some of the challenges in the IND filing / IND Approval process with the US FDA include the following:

 - GMP/GLP compliance.